kyungtaek-jonas-lim/jonasystemdesign/tinder/tinder.md

         "birthdate": "2025-01-01",
         "gender": "male",
         "interests": ["exercising", "food"],
-        "bio": "Just a software engineer in LA."
+        "bio": "Just a software engineer in LA.", "minAge": 25,
-    }
+        "maxAge": 35,
+        "radius": 20, // How far it can get from the user "showMe": "", // ['male', 'female', 'everyone']
+        "isDiscoverable": false // 	Whether to show this user in others' swipe stacks }
     ```
 - **Response:**